 pale or yellowed skin, dark colored urine, fever, confusion or weakness;

-sudden and severe pain in your lower back or side, blood in your urine, pain or burning when you urinate; or
+symptoms of kidney stones--sudden and severe pain in your lower back or side, blood in your urine, pain or burning when you urinate.

 Common side effects of fosamprenavir may include: